cgoliver/rnaglib/docs/source/tuto_ml.rst

 It revolves around the usual Dataset and Dataloader objects, along with a Representation object :

 * `RNADatasets` objects are an iterable of RNA data, that returns representations of this data
+* The `Features_Computer` object can be thought of as Transforms class, selecting relevant node or graph features and transforming them into tensors ready to be used in deep learning.
 * The `Representation` object will return our data in a certain representation (e.g. graphs, voxels, point clouds) as well as cast to different data science and ML frameworks (DGL, pytorch-geometric, networkx).
 * The `get_loader` function encapsulates automatic data splitting and collating and returns appropriate PyTorch data loaders.